-She told him she had beard that he liked to suck blood.
-Damien said he encouraged such stories as a "mechanism" to keep people from prying into his life
+She told him she had heard that he liked to suck blood.
+Damien said he encouraged such stories as a "mechanism" to keep people from prying into

 "What's a mechanism?" she asked.
-She says Damien replied, "It means leave me the fack alone."
+She says Damien replied, "It means leave me

-Damien never said anything incriminating during the conversation, liketcheson
+Damien never said anything incriminating during the conversation, Hutcheson

-The police retrieved the tapes the next morning, and saked her the following day to come to the police station to listen to portions of then
+The police retrieved the tapes the next morning, and asked her the following day to come to the police station to listen to portions of them.

-They would play parts of the tape. and then stop it and ask me a question like, Well what did he mean by that?"
+"They would play parts of the tape and then stop it and ask me a question like, "'.Well what did he mean by that?"